Okiki-omisande/Spring-Boot-Blog-Application/README.md

 ## 4- Exception

-this package handles the BlogApiExceptions, ResourceNotFound exceptions and G
+this package handles the implementation of the BlogApiExceptions, ResourceNotFoundExceptions and GlobalExceptionHandler

+## 5- Payload

+this package contains the DTO <data transfer objects> that is used to communicate between the server and the clients, It's a good practise and it promote security